 - fish, especially halibut

-Produce is often grown in soils that doesn’t contain important nutrients.
-As a result, some fresh produce may lack minerals, including magnesium (3).
+Produce is often grown in soil that doesn’t contain important nutrients.
+As a result, some fresh produce may lack minerals,

 Here are some precautions to follow when considering taking supplements:

 - When choosing a supplement, always check the amount of elemental magnesium present.
-This information is usually found on the information label.
+You can usually find this information on the label.

-- If you’re taking antibiotics or other medications, ask your healthcare provider how they’ll interact with magnesium and whether absorption of either the magnesium or the medications will be affected.
+- If you’re taking antibiotics or other medications, ask a healthcare professional how they’ll interact with magnesium and whether absorption of either the magnesium or the medications will be affected.

-Magnesium is an important mineral that helps your body function properly, especially as it pertains to your muscular system, bones, and nervous system.
+Magnesium is an important mineral that helps your body function properly, especially concerning your muscular system, bones, and nervous system.

-You can get most of your recommended amount of magnesium from your daily diet by including a variety of green leafy vegetables, beans and lentils, and seeds and nuts as often as possible.
+You can get most of your recommended amount of magnesium from your daily diet by including a variety of green leafy vegetables, beans, lentils, seeds, and nuts as often as possible.